SK-Jabed/L2-B5-Assignment-03/README.md

 ## ⚙️ Environment Setup

-Create a `.env` file at the project root and configure the MongoDB URI:
+Create a `.env` file in the root directory and add the following:

 ```env
 MONGODB_URI=mongodb://localhost:27017/library-management
 ```

-> Or connect using your MongoDB cloud instance (MongoDB Atlas URI).
+> For production, replace with your MongoDB Atlas URI.

 ---

-## 🚀 Start the Development Server
+## 🚀 Start the Server

 ```bash
 npm run dev
 ```

-> Server runs by default at `http://localhost:5000`
+> The server runs on: `http://localhost:5000`

 ---